 From the book Burton Holmes Travelogues

-with Illustrations from Photographs by the Author
+with Illustrations from Photographs by the Author, vol. 1

 (1919 edition)